ParsaBazrpash/HACKUTD-25/README.md

 ---
 ## How to Run

+1) Clone the files
+2) Set up API keys in a .env file in the root directory
-Please clone, open vitual env, install libs in requirements.txt then open nemotron folder and run main.py
+3) Open python vitual env + install libs in requirements.txt
+4) Open nemotron folder and run main.py

 then go back to root directory and type npm install and npm run dev.